-Best Practices - Licensing Al Tools (cont'd)
+Best Practices - Licensing (cont'd)

-Before licensing an AI tool, consider...
+Before licensing an AI tool or the organization's content to an AI platform provider, consider...

-- What is the company trying to achieve with the technology? - What processes will the new technology enable, accelerate, or automate? - What data sources will need to be integrated, and is that data integration a risk or violation of any confidentiality or contractual obligations?
+- What is the organization trying to achieve with the technology and the arrangement? - What will the arrangement enable, accelerate, or automate? - What data sources will need to be integrated, and is that data integration a risk or a violation of any confidentiality or contractual obligations?

-Best Practices - Licensing Al Tools (cont'd)
+Best Practices - Licensing (cont'd)